 Have you ever hit a bigfoot?
 Well, the Hendersons did.
 And Harry became a big part of their family.
 This fun family picture shows you the true love of family, even when an unlikely creature becomes part of it.

 Many children spend hours in their treehouse imagining they are going to space.
-Ben turns his dream into reality.
+In Explorers, Ben turns his dream into reality.
 With the help of Wolfgang and Darren, they build a spaceship that takes them to Wak and Neek.
 Some of the humor might be a little old school, but you're sure to have a laugh.

 Looking for a movie to tug at your family's heartstrings?
 Then Annie is a top choice.
 Whether she's cleaning in her orphanage or moving into a mansion, little orphan Annie makes every moment shine.
 Sure, there are some sad moments, but overall, you'll be left with feel-good memories.